istoleyocookies/Console/README.md

 This is the web interface for Faction C2.
 It is built using [Vue](https://vuejs.org/)

 ## Installing and Running
-This is installed by default through the stanard [Faction Install Process](https://www.factionc2.com/docs/#installing-faction).
+This is installed by default through the standard [Faction Install Process](https://www.factionc2.com/docs/#installing-faction).
 You should only have to manually install this if you'd like to modify it.

 To install this manually: